swc200git/dotnet-minimal-api-starter-demo/README.md

 # .NET 9 Minimal API Starter

-A production-ready .NET 9 Minimal API with JWT authentication, CORS, EF Core, Swagger, and health checks.
-Automatically detects SQLite (development) or SQL Server (production) from connection strings.
+A practical starter for .NET 9 Minimal APIs with JWT auth, CORS, EF Core (SQLite/SQL Server auto-detect), Swagger, health checks, and Docker.

+## Who this is for

+- .NET developers who want a minimal, secure API starter with JWT, Swagger, and health checks.
+- Teams bootstrapping new REST services that use SQLite in development and SQL Server in staging/production.
+- Consultants and internal tool builders who need a clean, extensible baseline with EF Core and Docker.
+- Educators/mentors demonstrating auth + data + containerization basics in a small codebase.
+- Engineers who prefer Minimal APIs over MVC and want a lightweight surface to extend.

 ## Features